-Scaling Facebook ads can be tough.
+By taking advantage of Automated Ad rules, you can scale your Facebook ads profitably and extract maximum value from your advertising strategy.
+Make no mistake, though — it’s tough.
 You’ll need to pump out new creatives weekly, find and test new audiences, and keep a close eye on how everything is performing.
-Using Facebook’s built-in automated rules can help automate the last one.
+At least Automated Ad rules can take care of the tracking.

 If you haven’t used Facebook automated rules before, you can set them up to execute an action automatically based on a number of conditions you specify.
-This means that if an ad, ad set, or campaign meets certain conditions (e.g. low or high ROAS), the rule can automatically take an action—like pausing or starting, adjusting the budget, changing the bid, and more.
+This means that if an ad, ad set, or campaign meets certain conditions (e.g., low or high return on ad spend [ROAS]), the rule can automatically take an action, like pausing or starting, adjusting the budget, changing the bid, and more.

-To access automated rule, click the menu icon anywhere in Facebook’s Ads Manager and click “automated rule.”
+To access an automated rule, click the menu icon anywhere in Facebook’s Ads Manager and click “Automated Rule.”

-In this article, I’m going to walk you through four essential automated rules you can set up to help save you time from day-to-day management and make your campaigns more profitable.
+Here are five essential automated rules you can set up to help save you time on day-to-day management and make your campaigns more profitable.

 To set this up, create a rule using these settings:

 This rule will apply to all active ad sets that meet the conditions.
 If an ad meets both of those conditions, it will perform the action, which is to turn off ads.
-You can adjust the “time range” dropdown to reduce the window of time the rule checks to something like yesterday, in the last seven days, etc.
+You can adjust the “Time Range” dropdown to reduce the window of time the rule checks, to something like yesterday, in the last seven days, and so on.

-Another rule which you can set up to save money is to set your ads to only run during certain times that you’ve identified to have high conversions.
-Not only will it save you money, but it could also improve your ad’s conversion rate ranking.
+Another rule that can save money is to set your ads to run only during certain times that you’ve identified to have high conversions.
+Not only will it save you money, it could also improve your ad’s conversion-rate ranking.
 To do this, you’ll need two rules: one to pause ads and another to turn them back on.

 Here’s what the pause rule looks like:

-In the above rule, I’m pausing all active ads that are in campaigns that contain “purchase” in the campaign name at the listed times.
+In this rule, the automation feature pauses all active ads that are in campaigns containing “purchase” in the campaign name at the listed times.

-Then you would create another rule with the same conditions but with the action of turning ads on with an adjusted schedule for when you want the ads back on and running.
+Then you would create another rule but with the action of turning ads on with an adjusted schedule for when you want the ads back on and running.

 This rule is set up to pause all active ad sets with a total ROAS of less than 1.5 in the last three days.
-By choosing “last three days” as the timeframe, we’re making sure that if ad sets ever dip in performance, it will be paused, even if it’s had great historical performance.
+By choosing “last three days” as the timeframe, we’re making sure that if an ad set ever dips in performance, it will be paused even if it’s had great historical performance.
 It’s a great reminder to refresh the creative.

-Now that we’ve looked at automation that can save us some money, let’s look at how we can make our campaigns more profitable.
+Now that we’ve looked at automation that can save us some money, let’s take a look at how we can make our campaigns more profitable.